jazzlyj/kubernetes-the-hard-way/docs/08-bootstrapping-kubernetes-controllers.md

 ```

-create `check_apiserver.sh` set the IP address to the KUBERNETES_PUBLIC_ADDRESS.
+create `check_apiserver.sh`
-this is the VIP that the load balancer is listening on
+* set the IP address to the KUBERNETES_PUBLIC_ADDRESS. this is the external network VIP that the load balancer is listening on
 ```
 #!/bin/sh